 - Extend your education beyond the classroom.
-Here is an opportunity to learn about the scholarly activities of fellow undergraduate and graduate students.
-If you are unfamiliar with formal academic presentations this is an opportunity to see what they are like.
+It is an opportunity to learn about the scholarly activities of fellow undergraduate and graduate students.
+If you are unfamiliar with formal academic presentations, this is also an opportunity to see what they are like.

 - Build your résumé.
 Adding to your résumé a presentation that you made at a formal university event enhances your attractiveness to graduate schools and potential employers.

 - Gain experience communicating your ideas to others.
 Communicating your ideas is a critical skill regardless of your future educational and professional plans.